modelcreate/model-view/README.md

 ## Running App Locally

-In the project directory, you can run:
+This project was created with create-react-app and uses Typescript.
+To run a local copy fork the repo and in the project directory, you can run:

 ### `npm start`